johanalex566/BridgePattern/README.md

 Applying the Bridge pattern

-1: Split the class hierarchy
+1: Split the class hierarchy,
-We are going to replace all these subclasses with a new class hierarchy
+we are going to replace all these subclasses with a new class hierarchy

 Pluralsight